rockdaboot/wget2/docs/wget2.md

   --progress=bar:force, one may not want the scrolling filename in the progress bar.
 By passing the "noscroll" parameter, Wget2 can be forced to display as much of the filename as possible without scrolling through it.

-  Note that you can set the default style using the "progress" command in .wgetrc.
+  Note that you can set the default style using the "progress" command in .wget2rc.
 That setting may be overridden from the command line.
 For example, to force the bar output without scrolling, use --progress=bar:force:noscroll.